Debt Ratios for Home Financing

 Understanding the qualifying ratio

-Typically, conventional mortgage loans need a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
+Recurring debt includes things like vehicle loans, child support and monthly credit card payments.